ifmeorg/ifme/README.md

 #### Letter Opener

-The gem `letter_opener` enables test e-mails to be sent without actually sending an e-mail accidentaly to someone through SMTP.
+The gem `letter_opener` enables test e-mails to be sent without actually sending an e-mail accidentally to someone through SMTP.

 You can disable this gem when you deploy the app by commenting it out.